susanli2016/susanli2016.github.io/_posts/2017-04-03-Trump-Tweets.md

 ##[1] "realDonaldTrump: .@FoxNews from multiple sources: \"There was electronic ##surveillance of Trump, and people close to Trump.
 This is unprecedented.\" ##@FBI"
 {% endhighlight %}

-Text cleaning process, which includes convert all letters to lower case, remove URL, remove anything other than English letter and space, remove stopwords, and extra white space.
+Text cleaning process, which includes convert all letters to lower case, remove URL, remove anything other than English letter and space, remove stopwords and extra white space.

 {% highlight r %}
 library(tm)